NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Abstract

 \section{Abstract}

 Recent research on time-series self-supervised models shows great promise in learning semantic representations.
 However, it has been limited to small-scale datasets, e.g., thousands of temporal sequences.
 In this work, we make key technical contributions that are tailored to the numerical properties of time-series data and allow the model to scale to large datasets, e.g., millions of temporal sequences.
 We adopt the Transformer architecture by first partitioning the input into non-overlapping windows.
 Each window is then characterized by its normalized shape and two scalar values denoting the mean and standard deviation within each window.
-To embed scalar values that may possess arbitrary numerical scales to high-dimensional vectors, we propose a numerically multi-scaled embedding module enumerating all possible scales for the scalar values.
-The model undergoes pretraining using the proposed numerically multi-scaled embedding with a simple contrastive objective on a large-scale dataset containing over a million sequences.
-We study its transfer performance on a number of univariate and multivariate classification benchmarks.
-Our method exhibits remarkable improvement against previous representation learning approaches and establishes the new state of the art, even compared with domain-specific non-learning-based methods.
+To embed scalar values that may possess arbitrary numerical amplitudes in a high-dimensional space, we propose a numerically multi-scaled embedding module enumerating all possible numerical scales for the scalars.
+The model undergoes pretraining with a simple contrastive objective on a large-scale dataset over a million sequences collected by merging existing public data.
+We study its transfer performance on a number of univariate and multivariate classification tasks, few shot learning, unsupervised clustering and anomaly detection benchmarks.
+Our method exhibits remarkable improvement against previous pretraining approaches and establishes the new state of the art, even compared with domain-specific non-learning-based methods.
+Code is available at: \url{https://github.com/chenguolin/NuTime}.